ForestSageSarah/forestsagesarah.github.io/_posts/2023-03-16-Splendorous_Tools.md

 ## Upgrading to Augmented Splendorous Tools

-Chora-Zoi is excited to begin improvements on those Splendorus tools you just got.
+Chora-Zoi is excited to begin improvements on those Splendorus tools you just received.
 So excited, in fact, she has a quest for you!
-(A Dedicated Tool)

 | Quest | NPC | Location |
 |--|--|--|